 Population is the total number of people inhabiting a specific area.
 Two-hundred years ago, the world population was just over a billion, now it is about 7.7 billion, with China and India having populations above 1 billion each!
-It is projected to hit 10 million by 2056.
+It is projected to hit 10 billion by 2056.

 Factors that affect population